cerkzil/TeamsScreenShareGuide/README.md

 ## About <a name = "about"></a> :page_facing_up:

 Since MS Teams doesn't support multiple people sharing their screens and nobody really wants to just use a webcam to share their face or are concerned about recording the call if they do.
 We should instead use free and open source tool [OBS](https://obsproject.com/).
-There is other software that is capable of doing "virtual webcam" just google this term if obs doesn't work or you want to use something else.
+There exist other software that is capable of doing "virtual webcam" just google this term if obs doesn't work or you want to use something else.

 ## Prerequisites <a name = "start"></a> :computer: